tehasdf/cloudify-manager-blueprints/ha_notes.rst

 Keepalived
 ----------

+> Keepalived is used to manage the virtual ip, moving it to the current
+> master manager.

 A simple `vrrp_instance` entry is used to manage the virtual IP.
 The 'virtualip' parameter needs to be provided when bootstrapping the master